Kingpin (character)

 |

 Kingpin is the persona of Wilson Fisk, who presents himself publicly as a businessman and philanthropist while running New York City's criminal underworld from behind that cover.
-He has no superpowers; most of his bulk is muscle rather than fat, and he has trained in unarmed combat disciplines including sumo wrestling.
-A network of lawyers, charitable donations, and carefully managed public appearances has allowed him to operate while law enforcement agencies from the NYPD to the FBI have tracked him for years without producing a successful prosecution.
-He is the father of Richard Fisk, the former guardian of Maya Lopez, and was married first to Vanessa Fisk and later to Typhoid Mary.
+He has no superpowers.
+Most of his bulk is muscle rather than fat, and he has trained in unarmed combat disciplines, including sumo wrestling.
+A network of lawyers, charitable donations, and carefully managed public appearances has allowed him to operate while law enforcement agencies, from the New York City Police Department to the Federal Bureau of Investigation, have tracked him for years without producing a successful prosecution.
+He is the father of Richard Fisk and the former guardian of Maya Lopez.
+He was married first to Vanessa Fisk and later to Typhoid Mary.

 Kingpin has been part of defining Daredevil and Spider-Man stories, including "Born Again", the story most associated with the character's maturation into Daredevil's defining villain.
 In it, Karen Page sold Daredevil's secret identity to Fisk's organization, and Fisk responded by using political and legal contacts to disbar Matt Murdock, freeze his assets, and destroy his apartment before Murdock eventually recovered and exposed Fisk's criminal network.
-Other major storylines involving Fisk include the "Gang War" arc in The Amazing Spider-Man following "Born Again," the "Fall of the Kingpin" in Daredevil #300, and the "Back in Black" arc in which Spider-Man tracked him through the criminal underworld after a Fisk-ordered sniper attack left Aunt May hospitalized.
-His largest recent arc saw him elected Mayor of New York City on an anti-vigilante platform, subsequently outlawing superhero activity, before losing office during the "Devil's Reign" event (2021–2022).
+Other major storylines involving Fisk include the "Gang War" arc in The Amazing Spider-Man following "Born Again", the "Fall of the Kingpin" in Daredevil #300, and the "Back in Black" arc in which Spider-Man tracked him through the criminal underworld after a Fisk-ordered sniper attack left Aunt May hospitalized.
+One of his largest arcs saw him elected as Mayor of New York City on an anti-vigilante platform, subsequently outlawing superhero activity, before losing office during the "Devil's Reign" event.
 While his primary antagonists are Daredevil and Spider-Man, Fisk has also come into conflict with the Punisher, Echo, and street-level heroes including Luke Cage, Iron Fist, and Jessica Jones.

-Kingpin has been adapted across film, television, and video games.
+Kingpin has been listed as one of Marvel's most notable villains.
+The character has been adapted across film, television, and video games.
 John Rhys-Davies portrayed Wilson Fisk in the television film The Trial of the Incredible Hulk (1989), and Michael Clarke Duncan played the character in the 2003 feature film Daredevil, gaining forty pounds for the role.
 Liev Schreiber voiced an alternate-universe version in Spider-Man: Into the Spider-Verse (2018).
 Vincent D'Onofrio has portrayed the character in the Marvel Cinematic Universe across Daredevil (2015–2018), Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).

 Publication history